MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist.md

 You can try Microsoft Dynamics 365 Remote Assist for free on your HoloLens, HoloLens 2, and mobile phones and tablets.
 There are three types of free trials:

 1. The license-free 90-day trial, for *individuals* that want to quickly try the app.
-2. The 30-day Remote Assist trial, for *organizations* that want to provide licenses for up to 25 users.
+2. The 30-day Dynamics 365 Remote Assist trial, for *organizations* that want to provide licenses for up to 25 users.
-3. The 30-day Remote Assist Attach license, which lets *Dynamics 365 Field Service customers* integrate with Remote Assist and provides licenses for up to 25 users.
+3. The 30-day Dynamics 365 Remote Assist Attach license, which lets *Dynamics 365 Field Service customers* integrate with Dynamics 365 Remote Assist and provides licenses for up to 25 users.

   > [!NOTE]
   > The 30-day Dynamics 365 Remote Assist and Dynamics 365 Remote Assist Attach licenses includes Microsoft Teams licenses.
 Learn how to set up Microsoft Teams for your organization [here](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/use-microsoft-teams-with-remote-assist).

-In this article, we’ll walk through the three ways you can get a Remote Assist trial.
+In this article, we’ll walk through the three ways you can get a Dynamics 365 Remote Assist trial.

 ## Option 1: License-free 90-day trial for individuals